 Wills and Trusts

-A crucial cornerstone in any vanilla estate planning, a will, documents an individual’s wishes, specifying who benefits from their estate after their death.
-For instance, if one owns property such as a home, a car, or has valuable family heirlooms, they include these assets in a will, mentioning who’ll inherit them.
+A crucial cornerstone in any vanilla estate planning is that it will document an individual’s wishes, specifying who benefits from their estate after their death.
+For instance, if one owns property such as a home or a car or has valuable family heirlooms, they include these assets in a will, mentioning who’ll inherit them.
 On the other hand, trusts work a bit differently.
 They transfer an individual’s assets into a managed trust, eliminating the need for probate.
 For example, a householder can establish a living trust during their lifetime, transferring all possessive rights to the trust while also retaining control.

 Living Wills and Healthcare Proxies